openode-io/openode-www/public/documentation/installation/legacy_upgrade.md

 - Addons.
 Addons will no more be supported.
 - Persistence.
 Users are recommended to use external storage services, such as a Database, remote file systems, etc. If you need to replace sqlite, note that most of your SQL queries will work if you use a database such as PostgreSQL, [MySQL, etc. PostgreSQL provider with a free plan](https://www.elephantsql.com/plans.html).
 - `SKIP_PORT_CHECK` configuration.
-Instances must be listening to the port specified by the environment variable *PORT*, defaulted to port 80.
+Instances must be listening to the HTTP port specified by the environment variable *PORT*, defaulted to port 80.

 ## Notes for websites using web socket